TonyScarpelli/ATS_Portfolio_80_Years_Of_Making_Things/src/content/work/My Work.md

 One year, while living in Maine, Bonnie and I tried crocheting.
 After learning all the knots we’d sit around and just make things, and eventually we’d make larger things.
 It was a lot of fun, and you could make gifts for others.
 I tried it again last year.
 Bad memory, couldn't remember the knots.

 We then decided to take a class on weaving at the local art school.
 She was able to get a large loom from her aunt, it filled a third of her studio.
 I got a smaller tapestry loom.
 We then did the weaving thing for a while, making various things.
 I started a picture on my loom, but never could finish it.
 She sold the large loom and we bought a portable table loom.
-She made some more things then stopped.
+She made some more things then stopped, but she taught some weaving techniques in a group she was in.
 You really have to like weaving.<br>

 I went to a local tech school and took a course in metal machines.
 I started to make a Tesla steam engine, but the course ended too soon.
 So I brought it home and put it somewhere.
 Now I can't find it.
 Sad.

 The Tesla turbine is an amazing device, completely different than any current turbine made today.
 It's very powerful in a small package.

-View Tesla Turbine here <a href="https://en.wikipedia.org/wiki/Tesla_turbine" target="_blank">wikipedia.org</a><br><br>
+View the Tesla Turbine here <a href="https://en.wikipedia.org/wiki/Tesla_turbine" target="_blank">wikipedia.org</a><br><br>

 At the same school I took a course in Upholstery.
 I had to bring in what I wanted to work on.
 I completely redid my easy chair.